-Welcome to Dean Road Elementary School, home of the Rockets!
+Welcome to Woodland Pines Elementary School, home of the Owls!
 This parent-student handbook contains basic local school information.
-For additional information, please refer to the Student and Parent Handbook .(www.auburnschools.org) If you have any questions or concerns not covered in either publication, please feel free to contact the school office.
-We look forward to a cooperative and committed home-school partnership during this school term
+For additional information, please refer to the ACS Student and Parent Handbook at (www.auburnschools.org) If you have any questions or concerns not covered in either publication, please feel free to contact the school office.
+We look forward to a cooperative and committed home-school partnership during this school term.